 “To Kill a Mockingbird” was penned by Aaron Sorkin and adapted from the novel of the same name by Harper Lee about racial injustice and set in 1930s Alabama.
 The drama is structured as a memory play, with Scout remembering the events of one summer when her father Atticus defended a black man during a local trial.
 Jeff Daniel stars as Atticus Finch.

 Winner of 8 Awards (2019)!

-Bartlett Sher’s production of To Kill A Mockingbird, adapted for the stage by Aaron Sorkin from Harper Lee’s classic novel, will transfer to London’s Gielgud Theatre in May 2020.
+Bartlett Sher’s production of To Kill A Mockingbird, adapted for the stage by Aaron Sorkin from Harper Lee’s classic novel, is playing at London’s Gielgud Theatre.
 The production transfers following a hugely successful run on Broadway, where it starred Jeff Daniels.

 On Broadway, To Kill A Mockingbird won multiple awards including: